How to identify fake text messages/SMS

 Here's an example of what a fraudulent message could look like:

-However, know that Amazon might send you text messages for updates on your orders, payments, deliveries, or account status.
+Amazon might send you text messages for updates on your orders, payments, deliveries, or account status.

 If you received correspondence regarding an order you didn't place, it likely wasn't from Amazon.
 Visit Your Orders to review your order history.
-To report a suspicious message, visit
+To report a suspicious message,

 To learn more, visit Trustworthy Shopping at Amazon